greganswer/himama_coding_challenge/README.md

 1. Visit https://mighty-sands-32926.herokuapp.com
 1. The test email address is `jane@example.com` the password is `secret`
 1. Test out the [User Stories](#user-stories) linked below

+To deploy to production from your local machine, run the following:

+    git push heroku master

 ## Overview